Arkansas Sex Trafficking Lawyer

 Unsurprising players in the business are hotels and motels.
 According to the Department of Homeland Security (DHS), traffickers are drawn to the privacy and anonymity offered by hotels.
 73.55% of cases of potential sex trafficking received by the National Human Trafficking Hotline between 2012 and 2016 were for hotel and motel-based sex trafficking.
 Traffickers may utilize these services in two ways, either by forcing victims to stay in a hotel or motel room to receive customers or sending them to a room rented by a customer.

 Another common location for sex trafficking is truck stops.
 Their remote positioning along many highways keeps sex trafficking activities out of the sight of law enforcement.
 It also isolates victims from much of the outside world.
-Truck stops are attractive locations for sex traffickers as they will often have a steady supply of truckers and travelers willing to pay for sex.
+Truck stops are attractive locations for sex traffickers as they often have a steady supply of truckers and travelers willing to pay for sex.

 Being hard to detect and sometimes even harder to report, thousands of people fall victim to what ultimately represents modern-day slavery.
 Hotels, motels, and truck stops have the moral and legal responsibility to provide a safe environment for their patrons and guests.
 This includes any individual coming onto the premise for any reason.
 At the minimum, these facilities should provide training, surveillance, and security alongside an understanding of how their services can be used for illicit purposes.